A Guide to Connection Force in Partner Dance

 Energy Transfer

-This velocity surge occurs when she finally moves, often disrupting the intended motion.
+This velocity surge occurs when Follower finally moves, often disrupting the intended motion.
+Note: The \(PE\) in this case instance is coming from the Leader pushing forward.

 Common Object Mass (kg) Force (N) Commentary